Chainflow/solana-mission-control/INSTRUCTIONS.md

    $ go build -o solana-mc && ./solana-mc
 ```

-Installation of the tool is completed let's configure the Grafana dashboards.
+Installation of the tool is completed let's configure the grafana dashboards.

 ### Grafana Dashboards